xuantuan58/embulk/docs/design/deprecations.md

 `org.embulk.EmbulkEmbed` has replaced `EmbulkService`.

-`EmbulkService` is to be removed by v0.10 or earlier.
-Note that `EmbulkService` is constructed only in the Embulk core or user's code embedding Embulk. `EmbulkService` is not to be constructed from plugins.
+`org.embulk.EmbulkService` has been removed since Embulk v0.9.19.
+Note that `EmbulkService` is constructed only in the Embulk core, or by user's embedding Embulk in their code. `EmbulkService` is not to be constructed from plugins.
+The removal will not affect any plugin.

 * `org.embulk.EmbulkService`